 Currently, there are several options available when it comes to treatment plans for individuals with pre-cancerous or cancerous moles.
 They can broadly be categorised into surgical and non-surgical procedures.
 Whichever plan of action is taken in the end is determined by the site, size, type stage of the lesion and a few patient factors.

-Surgical procedures
+Surgical Excision

-Surgical excision on the other hand is preferred when the cancerous lesion is considerably big.
-It is a procedure which involves surgically removing the entire cancerous lesion as well as a little of its peripheral healthy tissue, in order to ensure complete removal of cancerous cells.
+Surgical excision, on the other hand, is preferred when the cancerous lesion is considerably big.
+It is a procedure which involves surgically removing the entire cancerous lesion, as well as a little of its peripheral healthy tissue, in order to ensure complete removal of cancerous cells.

-Last but not least, Mohs micrographic surgery is another treatment option and is the gold standard for surgical treatment of cancerous moles.
-In this surgery, thin layers of cancer cells are repeatedly excised and subsequently observed under the microscope until no more cancerous cells are found.
-A benefit of this procedure over the other options is the minimisation of unnecessary removal of healthy tissue and in so doing, also does not compromise on the complete removal of cancerous cells from the patient.
-Mohs surgery is highly recommended for recurrent skin cancers and moles with irregular borders which makes impedes complete excision of the mole.
-This procedure also leaves the most cosmetically appealing results because it has minimal scarring.
+Mohs surgery is commonly highly recommended for recurrent skin cancers and moles with irregular borders, which impedes complete excision of the mole.
+This procedure also potentially leaves the most cosmetically appealing results because it promises to have minimal scarring.
 As such, if the site of the mole of interest is on the face for example, this is a suggested treatment option.
 Often, Mohs microsurgery is usually followed up by radiation therapy.

 Radiation therapy, for one, is a better choice for patients who are unable to undergo surgery for various reasons.
 Additionally, pharmacological agents such as iplimumab, nivolumab and trametinib, imiquimod and fluorouracil are FDA [5] approved drugs for immunotherapy.

-The prevalence of skin cancers is rapidly increasing.
-Not only does it bring with it devastating impacts to one’s quality of life and for some, death, it too places a considerable burden on the healthcare services.
-As such, there are some precautions and habits that one can cultivate in order to reduce the risk of getting skin cancers.
-Some of them include minimising exposure to the sun, not frequenting tanning booths, using sunscreen to protect oneself from ultraviolet radiation.
 It is also advisable to have a heightened awareness of unusual skin changes and atypical moles but not worry excessively.
 Should there be any suspicious skin lesions, it is always wise to bring it up to a relevant medical professional and seek a consultation and treatment for it promptly.

 References: